 Nestled in the Milwaukee Public Market, you can grab a seat at the oyster bar inside or have an adventure at the tiki bar outside.

-What makes St. Paul’s Fish Market fun is that the staff always seems to be having a blast at work, especially outside at the tiki bar.
+St. Paul’s Fish Market is fun because the staff always seems to be having a blast at work, especially outside the tiki bar.

 The menu is full of delicious seafood options and fun beachy cocktails.

 A lobster dinner is a fun option, as who doesn’t love cracking open a whole lobster while sitting at the bar with a tiki drink?
 Just be careful that your lobster shrapnel doesn’t hit a bartender.
 (That may or may not have happened to us.)

 Are you looking for dinner and a show?
 Then look no further than Hamburger Mary’s, a wildly kitchy burger joint in the heart of the 5th Ward.

 Their namesake is their specialty, with remarkably named burgers and equally delectable.
 The “It’s My Havarti and I’ll Rye If I Want To” and “Buffy the Burger Slayer” are tempting options for those looking for something a little outside the box.

 Stop by for the food, but stay for almost nightly drag shows.
 The entertainment never stops whether you’re “Dining With the Divas” or hoping to hit the jackpot at the “Charity Bingo Game Show”.